AliSoftware/Xcode-Utils/LibraryWithRsrc/README.md

   * `COMBINE_HIDPI_IMAGES`
 * Set the `Skip Install` Build Settings to `YES` if not already
 * Remove the `".pch"` file (we are building a resource bundle, we won't have any code in this target)
-* In the `Info.plist` file, remove useless keys like `"pluginXXX"` and `"Executable File"`
+* In the `Info.plist` file of this template, remove useless keys like `"pluginXXX"` and `"Executable File"`

-Finally, you may reorganize the remaining files if needed (for example I often remove the `InfoPlist.strings` file and move the `Info.plist` file at some other place and remove the `Supporting Files` folder, just to keep stuff as clean as possible)
+_Finally, you may reorganize the remaining files to make thinks cleaner if you wish (for example I often remove the `InfoPlist.strings` file and move the `Info.plist` file at some other place, then remove the `Supporting Files` folder and its parent folder associated with the bundle target, etc)_

 Once this Resource Bundle target is configured:

-* Add it as an explicit dependency to your static library, so that every project (typically your host application projet) that is linked and dependent to your static library will ensure first that the bundle has been compiled first.
+* **Add the bundle as an explicit dependency to your static library**, so that every project (typically your host application projet) that is linked and dependent to your static library will ensure first that the bundle has been compiled first.
-* Add your resource files (PNG, XIB, Localized.string, PLIST data files, xcdatamodel, …) to your bundle target so that those resources will be embedded in the bundle
+* **Add your resource files** (PNG, XIB, Localized.string, PLIST data files, xcdatamodel, …) to your bundle target so that those resources will be embedded in the bundle

 ### Integrate the resource bundle in your application project

-* Build the bundle target once, for "iOS Device" (not for the simulator).
+* **Build the bundle target once, for "iOS Device"** (not for the simulator).
 The file should then change from red (inexistant) to black (file exists) in the "Products" group in your Project Navigator on the left.
+* Go to the **"Build Phases"** tab of your **application project** and expand the **"Copy Bundle Ressources"** section
-* Select the generated bundle in the "Products" group in your Project Navigator, and right-click to choose "Show in Finder"
+* **Drag the generated bundle** in the "Products" group (in your library project in your Project Navigator), and **drop it in the "Copy Bundle Ressources"** section.
-* Once the generated bundle has been highlighted in the Finder, drag & drop it on Xcode, on the Project Navigator, under your application's Xcode project (for example right below the ".a" static library you should have around here too).
   _This way the resource bundle will be copied and embedded inside the generated application during the compilation._
+* In the Project Navigator, select the bundle you just added to your application project and change the "Location" dropdown to **"Relative to Build Products"**

 > Note that since modifying a resource does not seem to modify the "modification date" of the bundle that contains the resource, Xcode may sometimes not detect that it needs to rebuild your resource bundle when a resource has been added to it or modified.